 Scrub the seal

 The rubber seal or gasket around the door will probably be the dirtiest part of the washing machine.
-Water and moisture can accumulate there, creating the perfect environment for mould.
+Water and moisture can accumulate there, creating the perfect environment for mold.
 Use a nylon bristle brush and a solution of vinegar / baking soda to rub and clean the area thoroughly.

 Separate the gasket from the washer as much as possible, be careful not to tear it, so that it can clean hard to reach places.
 If you still see dark spots on the seal after a good cleaning, the area may be permanently stained with mildew.
 Try rubbing those spots with oxygen bleach.
 And although it is possible to use any nylon brush to clean the washing machine, the narrow type that resembles a giant toothbrush is the best to get into tight places.